r-tutor/libs1/radiant.data/app/tools/help/pivotr.md

 <p align="center"><img src="figures/pivotr.png"></p>

+Below you will find a brief description of several functions available from the `Apply function` dropdown menu.
+Most functions, however, will be self-explanatory.

+* `n` calculates the number of observations, or rows, in the data or in a group if a `Group by` variable has been selected (`n` uses the `length` function in R)
+* `n_distinct` calculates the number of distinct values
+* `n_missing` calculates the number of missing values
+* `cv` is the coefficient of variation (i.e., mean(x) / sd(x))
+* `sd` and `var` calculate the sample standard deviation and variance for numeric data
+* `me` calculates the margin of error for a numeric variable using a 95% confidence level
+* `prop` calculates a proportion.
+For a variable with only values 0 or 1 this is equivalent to `mean`.
+For other numeric variables it captures the occurrence of the maximum value.
+For a `factor` it captures the occurrence of the first level.
+* `sdprop` and `varprop` calculate the sample standard deviation and variance for a proportion
+* `meprop` calculates the margin of error for a proportion using a 95% confidence level
+* `sdpop` and `varpop` calculate the population standard deviation and variance

 You can also create a bar chart based on the generated table (see image above).
 To download the table in _csv_ format or the plot in _png_ format click the appropriate download icon on the right.

-> Note that when a categorical variable (`factor`) is selected from the `Numeric variable` dropdown it is converted to a 0-1 (binary) variable where the first level is coded as 1 and all other levels as 0.
+> Note that when a categorical variable (`factor`) is selected from the `Numeric variable(s)` dropdown menu it will be converted to a numeric variable if required for the selected function(s).
+If the factor levels are numeric these will be used in all calculations.
+Since the mean, standard deviation, etc. are not relevant for non-binary categorical variables, these will be converted to 0-1 (binary) variables where the first level is coded as 1 and all other levels as 0.

 ### Filter data